Beyond Exact Gradients: Convergence of Stochastic Soft-Max Policy Gradient Methods with Entropy Regularization: Stochastic PG methods for entropy regularized RL

 \begin{remark} For the simplicity of the presentation, we focus on deriving the stochastic PG estimator for the soft-max policy parameterization.
 However, our results in this section {(and also the stationary point convergence result in Section \ref{conv_stationary_point} below)} can be easily extended to the general parameterization $\pi_\theta$ as long as $\norm{\nabla \log\pi_\theta(a|s)}_2$ and $\norm{\nabla^2 \log\pi_\theta(a|s)}_2$ are bounded for all $(s,a)\in\mathcal{S} \times \mathcal{A}$. \end{remark}

 Due to space restrictions and in order to facilitate the presentation of the main ideas, we will mainly focus on the analysis of the unbiased PG estimator in \eqref{eq: SPG} for the rest of the paper.
 Similar results hold for the trajectory-based PG estimator in \eqref{eq: PGT estimator with entropy} since its bias is exponentially small with respect to the horizon (see Lemma \ref{lemma:bias of truncation}).
+The proofs of the results of this section can be found in Appendix \ref{sec: appex_SPG}.
 We leave the formal discussion of these results as future work.